 The IRP is made up of Adam Lewis QC, Beth Wilkinson and Marc Henzelin.
-Charles Russell Speechlys LLP has been appointed as the Solicitors and Secretariat to the IRP.
-Read more about the Panel and Secretariat.
+Read more about the Panel here.

-The factual ambit of the issues to be considered by the Independent Review of Integrity in Tennis covers, principally, the situation where a player has determined in advance to deliberately lose a match or part of it.
-It does not cover doping or other forms of cheating to win, or other possible conduct that could bring the sport into disrepute.
+While the factual ambit of the Independent Review does not include doping or other forms of cheating to win, it does extend to all other issues that affect the integrity of the sport, principally the situation where a player has determined in advance to deliberately lose a match or part of it.
 The Terms of Reference and Protocols for the IRP can be found here.
 In investigating the effectiveness and appropriateness of existing rules, practices and procedures in relation to integrity in the sport, the IRP will review the operation of the TACP, TIU and TIPP.
 Further information can be found here.